alan7622/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* Yes.
+I found out that it is easy to draw the interaction device on the table.
+But when I try to put the device on the toiler or on the sink, there aren't lots of place to put.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+One Idea I came up to me is that maybe I can add some warning sound to make the device much more better

 ## Part C. Prototype the device